 According to Annexure A, the treatment and care of glaucoma, as with all PMB conditions, “should be based on healthcare that has proven to work best, taking affordability into consideration.”
 If a disagreement about treatment arises, the standards in force in the public health sector will be applied.

-Use the Bestmed app or login to the member portal online to book an appointment for an eye test today with a network service provider near you.
+Use the Bestmed app or login to the member portal on the website to find a network service provider near you and schedule an appointment for an eye test with them.
 Why?
 Because early detection of glaucoma could mean saving your eyesight.